Welcome to today's edition of the Rush 24-7 podcast.

 They don't mind.

-It's not gonna ch affect their paycheck.
+It's not going to affect their paycheck.

-Uh they don't care about movement politics.
+They don't care about movement politics.

-They care about winning and and pushing forward the Republican Party, not necessarily the ideology of free minds and free markets.
+They care about winning and pushing forward the Republican Party, not necessarily the ideology of free minds and free markets.

-And so that's the the fundamental problem.
+And so that's the fundamental problem.

 We have placed party over principle.

-If the polls say uh Marxism is in and we ought to shred the Constitution and have a judicial oligarchy or a dictatorship.
+If the polls say Marxism is in and we ought to shred the Constitution and have a judicial oligarchy or a dictatorship, well, I guess the polls say that.

 Let's follow them if we want to win.